 Data matters.
 A lot!
 Starting with these 7 top metrics, you’ll be able to track what is working in your space, iterate, and wow your guests while improving efficiency.

-There are many decisions you make when optimizing your taproom or brewpub and POS should be at the top of your list.
+There are many decisions you make when optimizing your taproom or brewpub and Point-of-Sale reports should be at the top of your list.
 Learn more about why hundreds of taprooms across the country rely on Arryved as their Point of Service partner.

 Founded in 2016, Boulder, CO based Arryved is a point-of-service based software company specializing in craft food & beverage: breweries, brewpubs, cideries, distilleries, wineries, and non-brewery taprooms.
 Arryved is a team of tech geeks with relentless passion for, and extensive experience in, the craft beverage industry, as both employees and consumers.
 The goal is simple: Deliver a flexible, reliable, team-centric platform that puts service first in every way.